 The J-Box is used when field line voltage electrical connections are made to the furnace wiring harness inside the furnace casing.
-The J-Box cover is not required if an external electrical box is attached to the outside of the furnace casing.
-The field wiring and main wiring harness are grounded with the furnace box is grounded to the green ground screw of the J-Box bracket and the earth ground of the field electrical supply.
+The J-Box is not required if a field-supplied electrical box is attached to the outside of the furnace casing and the box is grounded to the green ground wire of the main wiring harness and the earth ground of the field electrical supply.

 The J-Box cover, mounting bracket and screws are shipped in the loose parts bag included with the furnace.
-See Figure 39 for J-Box mounting locations.
+The J-Box can be mounted on the left or right side of the casing, as viewed from the upflow position.
+(See Figure 37)